PCMag: Editorial leadership

+As of January 2025, Donnell remained as editor-in-chief and John Burek was PC Labs Director and executive editor.
+Alex Colon was executive editor.

+Editorial leadership history

-Costa was editor-in-chief from August 2011 to December 2021.
+Prior to Donnell's appointment, Dan Costa was editor-in-chief from August 2011 to December 2021.
 Lance Ulanoff held the position of editor-in-chief from July 2007 to July 2011.

-Jim Louderback was editor-in-chief before Ulanoff, from 2005, and left when he accepted the position of chief executive officer of Revision3, an online media company.
+Jim Louderback was editor-in-chief before Ulanoff, from 2005, and left to become chief executive officer of online media company Revision3.